A Versatile Breed

 How well do Akbash Dogs housebreak?

-Usually, they housebreak easily because the breed is naturally very lean.
+Usually, they housebreak easily because the breed is naturally very clean.
 If your pup has been raised outside with free access to grass and natural footing.
 It is all the easier because he will seek that familiar footing when he needs to relieve himself.

 Do they shed?